 Klaviyo positions itself as an ESP that is focused on sales and revenue.
 According to the company’s own data, customers who moved from Mailchimp to Klaviyo saw an average increase in total store revenue of 46%.

-Klaviyo was designed primarily for e-commerce stores, and its features delve right into e-commerce and digital marketing:
+Klaviyo was designed primarily for ecommerce email marketing, and its features delve right into e-commerce and digital marketing:

 - Integrations pull in more data